 - How to make it unique for your brand

 - Research that you need to do to refine it

-In the right column is a space to determine when you will execute your big idea.
-This includes the option to completely scrap it (remember, we can do anything, but not everything).
-There’s also a spot to write in any ideas you have for awesome companies or brands that could potentially act as your sponsor, or who you’d like to collaborate with.
+The right column has a space to determine when you will execute your big idea.
+This includes scraping it completely (remember, we can do anything, but not everything).
+There’s also a spot to write in any ideas you have for companies or brands that could potentially act as your sponsor or who you’d like to collaborate with.
 Lastly, and most importantly is where you will write in your first action step.

-You can use these sheets to brainstorm a bunch of ideas in one session, or whenever creativity comes a knockin’, as I plan to do.
+You can use these sheets to brainstorm a bunch of ideas in one session or whenever creativity knocks.

 These sheets include a space to record: